 Cream Cheese Pound Cake

-- 3 cups granulated sugar (I like Domino's)
+- 3 cups granulated sugar

 - 6 large eggs, room temperature

-- 3 teaspoons vanilla
+- 1 ½ teaspoons vanilla extract

 - 3 cups all-purpose flour (White Lily)